-The purpose of Colorado Geological Survey’s (CGS) LO7 Hill Quadrangle Geologic Map, Rio Blanco County, Colorado is to describe the geology of this 7.5-minute quadrangle located south of the town of Meeker in northwestern Colorado.
+The purpose of this map is to describe the geology of this 7.5-minute quadrangle located south of the town of Meeker in northwestern Colorado.
 Digital ZIP download.
 OF-13-02D

 The LO7 Hill 7.5-minute quadrangle is located in Rio Blanco County, Colorado along the Grand Hogback south of the White River Valley.
 The Town of Meeker lies 2½ miles to the north, inside (east of) the Grand Hogback on State Highway 13.
 Meeker is the county seat of Rio Blanco County.
 The most striking features in the LO7 Hill quadrangle are the uplands along the southwest margin, the Grand Hogback in the center, and highlands in east that includes LO7 Hill.
 South- to north- flowing Sheep Creek and Flag Creek are the major drainage basins.
 The highest elevation is 8,831 feet, in the White River National Forest above Hay Flat Trail in the southeast corner of the quadrangle.
 The lowest elevation (6,203 feet) occurs on the floor of an unnamed, ephemeral creek channel in the northwest corner of the quadrangle that flows to the White River Valley.